 Creating efficient operations is critical for success at scale.
 Today, high efficiency relies on how well retailers can collect and connect pieces of data to direct ever-smoother supply chains.

-That’s because gaining an in-depth understanding of order fulfillment metrics and key performance indicators helps retailers meet customer demand and overcome challenges as they evolve and change.
+That’s because gaining a deeper understanding of order fulfillment metrics and key performance indicators helps retailers meet customer demand and overcome challenges as they evolve and change.
 This ongoing analysis can also reveal both gaps in operations and optimization opportunities:

 - Fulfillment center – How you monitor stock levels, process orders, locate the correct products and source them from a centrally located fulfillment center to reach customers faster, and pack orders efficiently.